 Since Niche considers the community reviews of schools, it also uses quality control measures for these reviews.

 Because there’s no foolproof way to ensure accurate data from public reviews, the quality control measures at least minimize the impact of false data.

-From rating schools with the 1-10 scale to rank it based on the highest test scores, Niche comes in their letter grade system.
+From rating schools with a 1-10 scale to ranking them based on the highest test scores, Niche comes in their letter grade system.

 The page is easy to navigate once you pull up your chosen school.
 With the sections found neatly on the left side of the page, exploring the page is as easy as scrolling down.
 Literally.

 Just like the previous school ranking websites, it also grades areas such as the school diversity, the school administration, and the neighborhood.
 It also allows you to view the map of the school.

 These are just three of the most common school-ranking websites that you might want to pull up in your google search.
 It may even help you make an informed decision down the road.